 ACADEMIC INTEGRITY.
-Collaboration among students in the class is permitted on projects and assignments.
+Collaboration among students in the class is permitted on projects and most assignments.
 Using code for projects from any outside resources (print, electronic, or human) is not permitted.
-Any ideas from outside resources used in projects must be cited using the same standards as would be used in a research paper.
+Using ideas from outside resources in projects is not recommended, but if a student does get use any outside resources for concepts used in projects, they must be cited using the same standards as would be used in a research paper.
 If you relied on an outside resource in any way for any project, submit a file with your project named CITATIONS giving citations for the resources and an explanation of how and why you used them.
 On any assignment given from the textbook, no resources that specifically serve as solutions to exercises from the textbook may be used.